-How to become a UX/UI designer: Stephen's story
+How to become a user experience designer: Stephen's story

-Meet Stephen and find out about his life as a UX/UI designer at Shop Direct.
+Meet Stephen and find out about his life as a user experience and user interface (UX/UI) designer at Shop Direct.
 Part of our Bitesize world of work series.

 When I‘ve designed something that not just looks good, but works well… it's just a great feeling.